USS Voyager (Star Trek): Production

-In late October 1994, the USS Voyager model was delivered to Image G, who did the motion-control photograpy video work with the model for the special effects shots for the upcoming launch of the Star Trek: Voyager television show.
+In late October 1994, the USS Voyager model was delivered to Image G, who did the motion control photography video work with the model for the special effects shots for the upcoming launch of the Star Trek: Voyager television show.
 Image G also did the motion control photography for the Caretaker Array, as well as for the Maquis and Kazon vessels.

 The main sets for the interior of the spacecraft were located at Stage 8 and Stage 9 at Paramount Studios.

 One of the more complex sets for the spacecraft was the bridge of Voyager.
 The bridge of Voyager had 11 different monitors of three different sizes, that had custom graphics displayed depending on what was being shot for each scene.
 For a scene with the "red alert" setting, the appropriate video graphics would have to be displayed on cue.
 These graphics were created a by a team of people, with a need for both static and video graphics.
 Depending on the episode, custom graphics or video sequences would have to be made by a creative team.
 The videos were recorded to videocassette to be played at the right time, such as when an actor (e.g. Voyager crew) was looking at a monitor.